 Event guideline and details: Our fresh produce events are open to everyone!

-Recommendations: You will want to bring your own bags and a cart if you have one.
+Recommendations: You may want to bring your own bags and a cart if you have one.
+On average, visitors will leave with approximately 40 pounds of fresh produce per event.

 Parking: You can park in the Metro State ramp parking for $5.
 Otherwise, street parking is available along 7th St. and Bates Avenue.